Telehouse Completes First Phase of Its London Docklands North Two Data Center with LINX On-board

 It will combine efficiency and connectivity with peace of mind and is the only UK data center that owns an on-campus 132 kV grid substation directly connected to the National Grid, reducing transmission losses and providing exceptional power density and service continuity.
 The site has a total power capacity of up to 73MVA, which includes a capacity of up to 50MVA from the substation and 23MVA from six additional commercial power feeds.
 The facility also boasts unrivaled levels of security, with gated entrances manned 24/7 and more than 400 movement activated CCTV cameras.

 Telehouse is the pioneering data center colocation provider established in 1989.
-It is an owner operator of Tier III data centers, connectivity and managed ICT solutions to over 3,000 corporations around the world.
+It is an owner-operator of data centers, connectivity and managed ICT solutions to over 3,000 corporations around the world.
 Telehouse is the data center subsidiary of Japanese corporation KDDI, a leading Japanese mobile and fixed-line telecommunications and ICT solution provider with 106 offices in 28 countries around the world and a Global Fortune company.

 The London Internet Exchange (LINX) is one of the largest Internet exchanges in the world, connecting over 700 networks from over 65 countries around the globe.
 As a mutual membership organization, whose members make up a large part of the global Internet, the London based IXP is in a unique position to make a difference for all as its mantra ‘Working for the Good of the Internet’ indicates.
 LINX continues to expand their London presence with over 11 PoPs across the capital along with regional exchanges in Wales, Manchester and Scotland.
 LINX also operates an Internet exchange in the Ashburn metro area in the US just outside Washington DC.
 For more information about The London Internet Exchange, please visit www.linx.net.